xuankimtran/docs-1/pages/katalon-studio/docs/use-online-license.md

 >
 > * You must be the Owner or Admin of your Organization.
 >
 > * You have already received the User's machine ID.
-See [Activation doc?](link) to instruct users to find their machine IDs.
+See [Manage Katalon Licenses](https://docs.katalon.com/katalon-studio/docs/license-management.html) for instructions on how to find a machine ID.

 Follow these steps: